 In 2019, Rylee made Los Angeles Business Journal’s Women of Influence list.

-She can officially add “inventor” to her resume as she is listed one of Snap's augmented reality official patents.
+She can officially add “inventor” to her resume as she is listed on Snap's augmented reality official patents.

 She’s a Shorty Awards 2020 judge for Best Comedy, Best Live Video, and Best Direct Response.